faker-javascript/.github/CONTRIBUTING.md

 * Develop a new faker package, [contact me](https://twitter.com/AwilumIT).
 * Find and report issues.
-* Send pull requests to imrove codebase of faker packages.
+* Send pull requests to improve the codebase of faker packages.